 If the PEB is not able to meet a late request for Reasonable Adjustments, the candidate should consider lodging a Special Consideration request after the examination.

-The PEB’s reasonable adjustments policy provides additional support within two categories.
+The PEB’s reasonable adjustments policy provides additional support within the following categories.

 1. Permanent physical, sensory or mental disability